 AFRICA AND RED SEA.

-Lagos (Nigeria): Pirates/Robbers are often violent and have attacked, hijacked and robbed vessels / kidnapped crews along the coast, rivers, anchorages, ports and surrounding waters.
-Attacks reported up to 120nm from coast.
+Lagos (Nigeria): Pirates / robbers are often violent and have attacked, hijacked and robbed vessels / kidnapped crews along the coast, rivers, anchorages, ports and surrounding waters.
+Attacks reported up to 170nm from coast.
 In some incidents, pirates hijacked the vessels for several days and ransacked the vessels and stole part cargo usually gas oil.
-A number of crew members were injured in past attacks.
+A number of crew members were injured and kidnapped in past attacks.
 Generally all waters in Nigeria remain risky.
 Vessels are advised to be vigilant as many attacks may have gone unreported.
-Attacks also reported at/off Port Harcourt and Conakry.
+Attacks also reported at / off Port Harcourt and Conakry.

 Cotonou (Benin): Although the number of attacks has dropped significantly, the area remains risky.
 Past attacks showed that the pirates/robbers in this area are well armed and are violent and in some incidents, pirates/robbers had fired at ships.
 Many tankers were reported attacked and hijacked.
 Pirates forced Masters to sail to unknown location where ship’s properties and sometimes part cargo stolen (gas oil).
 A number of crew members were also injured in the past.
 Recent patrols by Benin and Nigerian Authorities resulted in a drop in the number of attacks.
 However, vessels are advised to continue to be vigilant and maintain strict anti piracy watches and measures.

-Lome ( Togo ): Attacks are increasing.
+Lome (Togo): Attacks in the region remain a cause of concern.
 Pirates in the area are well armed, violent and dangerous.
-Attacks can occur at anchorages and off the coast and usually at night.
+Attacks can occur at anchorages and off the coast.
 Some attacks resulted in the vessel being hijacked for several days where the vessel was ransacked and part cargo stolen (gas oil).

 Abidjan (Ivory Coast): First hijacking occurred at Abidjan anchorage recently with pirates sailing the tanker to off Nigeria to off load part cargo and stealing crew's/tanker's valuables indicated that the gulf of guinea pirates that usually attacked vessels at Nigeria/Benin/Togo have spread to the ivory coast.
 The pirates may also target vessels at neighbouring Ghana.

 Masters using the IRTC are not relieved of their obligation and should continue to maintain a strict 24 hour lookout using all available means to get an early warning of an approaching threat.
-Some vessels have been attacked/hijacked in the corridor.
+Vessels have been attacked / hijacked in the corridor.

-Masters are also advised to maintain a listening watch on CH 16, CH 8 and CH 72 in order to hear the Maritime Advisory Calls from the warships in the area who will make general security broadcasts and in turn also listen to merchant ships calling them.
+Masters are also advised to maintain a listening watch on recommended VHF Channels in order to hear the Maritime Advisory Calls from the warships in the area who will make general security broadcasts and in turn also listen to merchant ships calling them.

 Masters are also advised to monitor the IMB Piracy Reporting Centre (PRC) broadcast and Warnings via Inmarsat C EGC Safety Net.
 All attempted and actual attacks and suspicious sightings reported to warships should also be reported to the IMB PRC.